numanahmod/B9A10-client-side-numanahmod/README.md

 * I have used here Swiper.js, animate.css,

+* In Add Tourists Spot Page i have added country form with option of that category but it takes a reload.
+Please sir consider me.

 **NPM Package Name for Challenges Tasks:** for challenge 4 installed: `npm install react-awesome-reveal @emotion/react --save`
 `npm install react-tooltip`